robotmay/chunky_cache/README.md

 ## How does it work?

 The helpers use Rails' built-in helper `capture` to consume the contents of their blocks and turn them into strings. `chunky_cache` does this immediately, and returns the final output after mixing everything together.
-But `cache_chunk` instead doesn't execute its block, but stores it in an instance variable established by `chunky_cache`, and it then returns a cache key string.
+But `cache_chunk` doesn't execute its block, instead storing it in an instance variable established by `chunky_cache`, and it then returns a cache key string.
 At this point the template is thus half-complete, with sections missing and only weird strings in their place.

 `chunky_cache` then performs a cache multi-fetch, passing in all the keys it knows about.
 For any missing keys, the block captured by `cache_chunk` is executed and returned to the cache.
 The mix of cached/non-cached chunks are then reinserted into the main block content, replacing the key placeholders.
 A final compiled string is then returned.